HexMakina/LogLaddy/README.md

 # LogLaddy
-The LogLaddy is an implementation of the PSR-3 Logger Interface
+The LogLaddy is an implementation of the PSR-3 Logger Interface, but aimed at user interface messaging

-# USAGE
+# Usage

 To catch errors and exceptions: